TO THE MEMBERS OF

 Management's Responsibility for the Financial Statements

-The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act2013("the Act") with respect to the preparation ofthese financial statements that give a true and fair view of the financial positionfinancial performance and cash flows of the Company inaccordance with the accounting principles generally accepted in India including theIndian Accounting Standards specified under Section 133 of the Act read with Rule 7 of the Companies (Accounts) Rules 2014.
-Thisresponsibility also includes maintenance of adequate accounting records in accordance withthe provisions of the Act for safeguarding the assets of the Company and for preventing and detectingfrauds and other irregularities; selection and application of appropriate accountingpolicies; making judgments and estimates that are reasonable and prudent; and designimplementation and maintenance of adequate internal financial controls that wereoperating effectively for ensuring the accuracy and completeness of the accountingrecords relevant to the preparation and presentation of the financial statements thatgive a true and fair view and arc tree from material misstatement whether due to fraud orerror.
+The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act2013("the Act") with respect to the preparation ofthese standalone financial statements that give true and fair view of the financialposition financial performance changes in equity and cash flows of the Company inaccordance with the accounting principles generally accepted in India including theIndian Accounting Standards specified under Section 133 of the Act.
+This responsibilityalso includes maintenance of adequate accounting records in accordance with the provisionsof the Act for safeguarding the assets of the Company and for preventing and detectingfrauds and other irregularities; selection and application of appropriate accountingpolicies; making judgments and estimates that are reasonable and prudent; and designimplementation and maintenance of adequate internal financial controls that wereoperating effectively for ensuring the accuracy and completeness of the accountingrecords relevant to the preparation and presentation of the financial statements thatgive a true and Fairview and are free from material misstatement whether due to fraud orerror.

 Report on Other Legal and Regulatory Requirements

-2 As required by Section143(3) of the Act we report that:
+2. As required by Section143(3) of the Act we report that:

 (a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.